pvharmo/blog-jean-mercier/content/posts/everybody-knows.md

 # INTRODUCTION

-One of German philospher Hans Georg Gadamer’s significant legacies was to show that art, cinema in our case here, is an important tool to increase our knowledge about society.
+One of German philospher Hans-Georg Gadamer’s significant legacies was to show that art, cinema in our case here, is an important tool to increase our knowledge about society.
 This is surely the case with ***Everybody knows***, a Spanish-French-Italian film released in late 2018.

 In ***Everybody knows***, film director Asghar Farhadi (with a proven track record of two Oscars, among other prizes), tells of the unexpected series of events surrounding a marriage celebration in Spain.